averyhiebert/groundstation/documentation/overview.md

 ## 6. Offline Mapping

-The client can be configured to use a WMS service as a base map.
+The client can be configured to use a WMS services as a base map, by modifying `client/config/configWMS.js`.
 If an internet connection will not be available at launch, an offline base map can be provided by running a WMS service locally.
 We did this using [GeoServer](http://geoserver.org/), an open-source Java server for GIS data.
 Unfortunately,